teacheredu-euniwell/20241120/README.md

 > [__Chapter 4 - Inclusive School Structures and Practices__](#24)
 >
+> Educational institutions should ensure that individuals (children, students, teachers, and other involved adults) are aware of global values and inclusive objectives so that they can put them into practice.
+To achieve this, social institutions need quality frameworks (e.g. multi-professional teams, team teaching, and integrative approaches in the school system)
+>
 > __Learning Goals__
 >
 > * You are able to specify what inclusive education means.